 5 The ECHA Candidate List of substances of very high concern for Authorisation

-6 Note the European Medicines Agency (EMA) disagrees with the new TDI, and work to rectify the opinions of EFSA and EMA is ongoing.
+6 Note that the European Medicines Agency (EMA) disagrees with the new TDI, and work to rectify the opinions of EFSA and EMA is ongoing.

 9 The chemical parameters are detailed in Annex I, Part B, of Directive (EU) 2020/2184.
 Article 25 of Directive (EU) 2020/2184 says the Member States must have the necessary measures in place to ensure water intended for human consumption meets the new parametric values by 12 January 2026.